 How I maximized the pass

+You’re probably wondering how I ending pay under 50 cents per meal at this point.
 The whole premise of the pass was built around the unlimited pasta bowl.
 You could only use the pass for that specialized menu.
 It included 7 kinds of pasta, 5 sauces, and 6 different toppings.
 Once you finished the first round, you could order any new combination.

 Each meal came with breadsticks and a choice of salad or soup.
 As you may know, the first dish served is huge!
 It’s almost a meal for two people by itself.
 Early on I set up a system that allowed me to get 4 meals out of each visit.